robinrendle/robinrendle.com/_projects/css-tricks.markdown

   style sheets''>CSS</abbr>-Tricks](https://css-tricks.com/), a publication by [Chris Coyier](http://twitter.com/chriscoyier) that sets out to document front-end technology and provide tutorials and links to help developers learn more about the web.
-Over those years I’ve written a number of technical posts that explore new browser features and written in-depth tutorials on the peculiarities of <abbr title=''Cascading style sheets''>CSS</abbr>.
+Over those years I’ve written a number of technical posts and tutorials that explore new browser features and written in-depth articles on the peculiarities of <abbr title=''Cascading style sheets''>CSS</abbr>, JavaScript and HTML.
+It’s been a wonderful opportunity to improve my front-end skills as well as hopefully contributing something back to the community.
 '
 role: Writing, pitching, and editing contributions.
 results: 'Growing the newsletter to more than 32,000 subscribers and constantly learning about the latest and greatest in front-end development.